hashintel/hash/apps/hash-agents/README.md

 ## Description

-This is a collection of agents that are being used in HASH.
+This is a collection of LLM agents that are being used in HASH.
 The agents are defined in the [`app/agents/`](app/agents) directory and are organized as modules.
 The top-level module is able to run the different agents.

 ## Requirements